About Kaymakli Underground City

 Seljuk and Ottoman Influence: In the 11th century, the Seljuk Turks began to settle in the region, followed by the Ottoman Empire in the 14th century.
 Kaymakli Underground City continued to serve as a refuge for local populations during periods of conflict and instability.

-Cultural Heritage: In 1985, the underground cities of Cappadocia, including Kaymakli, were designated as UNESCO World Heritage sites.
+Cultural Heritage: In 1985, the underground cities of Cappadocia, including Kaymakli, were designated as a UNESCO World Heritage site.
 This recognition highlights the exceptional value of these subterranean dwellings and their significance in the region’s cultural history.

 Today, Kaymakli Underground City stands as a remarkable testament to the ancient civilizations that inhabited the region and their ingenuity in carving out extensive underground complexes.
 It provides visitors with a unique glimpse into the daily life, architecture, and cultural practices of the past.
 Guided tours and educational exhibits within the underground city offer insights into its historical context and the ways in which people adapted to their surroundings for survival and protection.